Soft delete of issues

 Kind of like a trash bin for issues.

 I agree a bit with the safety buffer, but I solved it mostly by disallowing anyone but admins to delete issues...

-#10 Updated by Fares Abdullah about 6 years ago
+#10 Updated by Fares Abdullah over 6 years ago

 This caused a small crisis for us.
 We couldn't easily roll back to the last hourly backup either, as we'd lose all new changes in the last hour.